Student Records and Transcripts

 |TPPR 109||In progress||-||-||-|

-Term Grade Point Average (Term GPA): calculated by dividing the sum of grade points achieved in the term by the sum of all credits attempted in the term.
-The Term GPA is included on the transcript.
+Term Grade Point Average (Term GPA): calculated by dividing the sum of Grade Points achieved in the term by the sum of all credits attempted in that term.
+A Term GPA is included on the transcript.

 Student performance in a course shall normally be assessed on more than one occasion.
 No single evaluation event shall have a value of greater than 60% of the course grade, with the following exceptions: